This page provides statistical information on housing in the City of Whitehorse.

 Source: Australian Bureau of Statistics (2017), Census of Population and Housing

-There is a continuing upward trend in rents across Metropolitan Melbourne.
+Median rents have remained relatively stable across Metropolitan Melbourne over the past 12 months.
 Table 2 outlines the median rents for municipalities across the Eastern Metropolitan Region (EMR).
-In the 12 months to June 2019, the biggest increase in rent in Whitehorse occurred in 2 bedroom flats (5.5 per cent), while 1 bedroom flats experienced a decrease (26 per cent).
-The cost of renting a two bedroom house increased by 2.5 per cent across the same period, and it was less expensive to rent a 2 bedroom house than a 2 bedroom flat.
-2 bedroom flats comprise the largest number of rental properties in Whitehorse (32.9 per cent of total rentals).
+In the 12 months to December 2020, Whitehorse experienced a decreased in median rents for almost all property types.
+The biggest decrease in rent in Whitehorse occurred in 1 bedroom flats (8.3 per cent), followed by 2 bedroom flats (7 per cent).
+The cost of renting a two bedroom house did not change across the same period, and it was just as expensive to rent a 2 bedroom house as a 2 bedroom flat.
+2 bedroom flats comprise the largest number of rental properties in Whitehorse (37.3 per cent of total rentals).

 |LGA||1 bedroom flat||2 bedroom flat||2 bedroom house||3 bedroom house|